ethereum-optimism/design-docs/protocol/messaging/entrypoints.md

 This type of flow will be fundamental for expired messages, where storing the `msgHash` is necessary to prevent anyone from relaying recovered messages (see [here](#full-example-expire-messages)).

+**Paymasters**

+A regular cross-chain message requires two actions to be completed: the initiating message and the execution.
+It is very likely that the execution can be sold as a service, akin to the concept of Paymasters.
+With an `entrypoint`, and a user approval on destination, this can easily be built.

+With the user's prior approval on the destination chain, the entrypoint can automatically deduct a precomputed service fee or receive compensation through predefined mechanisms upon successful execution.

 **Ordered relays**

 Entrypoints allow multiple messages to be executed in a specific order on the destination chain.
 By binding messages together, users can ensure that two initiating messages get executed in the correct order only.